New York Cancer Misdiagnosis Attorneys

 Contact a Medical Malpractice Attorney

-At Oshman & Mirisola, our focus is people who have suffered as a result of medical malpractice.
+At The Oshman Firm, our focus is people who have suffered as a result of medical malpractice.
 We have decades of combined legal experience offer a no-cost, no-obligation consultation to assess your needs and help determine your best course of action.
 From making phone calls on your behalf to collecting medical records, we will handle all aspects of your claim, allowing you to focus on what’s important: moving on with your life.